Idleness76/graft/doc/langgraph_port_plan.md

 - Multi‑user sessions: collaborative editing with merge policies; optimistic locking at channel level.
 - SDKs and tooling: CLI to run/inspect/resume flows; codegen for graphs from DOT/Mermaid; studio UI.

-These items deepen parity with LangGraph’s ecosystem and differentiate Graft with stronger determinism, scale, and developer ergonomics.
+These items deepen parity with LangGraph’s ecosystem and differentiate Weavegraph with stronger determinism, scale, and developer ergonomics.